 Go west: Beaverton, Hillsboro and Forest Grove

-In Forest Grove, admire the downtown art scene and take a self-guided sipping tour of cideries, breweries, organic wineries and the nation’s first and foremost saké brewery, SakéOne (call ahead for tours).
+In downtown Forest Grove, admire the downtown art scene and take a self-guided sipping tour of cideries, breweries, six estate wineries and the nation’s first and foremost saké brewery, SakéOne (call ahead for tours).
 A former Masonic property renovated in true McMenamins fashion, the McMenamins Grand Lodge is a fun place to visit and stay (and earn passport stamps), with uniquely decorated restaurants, bars, spa, soaking pool and secret rooms.

 Where to stay: Lodging options abound in this pretty part of the Tualatin Valley, including Holiday Inn Portland West – Hillsboro, Residence Inn by Marriott Portland – Hillsboro/Brookwood and Aloft Hillsboro-Beaverton.
+For something more intimate, look to book a room at Sosta House, a bed and breakfast located on the grounds of the pioneer Ponzi family winemakers.

 Go south: Tigard, Tualatin, Sherwood and Lake Oswego

 Continuing south to Tualatin, take the self-guided Quilt Barn Trail tour to see vibrant patchwork quilts by local artists that adorn 50-plus old barns across the county.
 View artifacts and displays about the Ice Age floods that shaped the Tualatin Valley at the Tualatin Heritage Center.
+Tualatin Commons Park, the city’s town center, is a 19-acre promenade and plaza with a 3-acre lake surrounded by shops, restaurants and a hotel, as well as the city library and park.
+Visitors enjoy free summer concerts at the Commons each Friday night June through August.

 In Lake Oswego, explore the vibrant downtown shops, cafes and restaurants.
 Find easy access to 26 acres of green space at George Rogers Park, where you can follow a walking trail to Oswego Creek and the Willamette River.
+Enjoy a stellar lineup of artists during the city’s summer concert series; head to the city’s farmers market Saturdays May through early October; check out the vendors and entertainment at the annual Night Out in August.
+Hop on an authentic trolley ride along the river shore, learning about the Willamette Shore Line’s historic past.
+This scenic 10.5-mile roundtrip takes about 90 minutes; check the schedule and rates before you go.

-Where to stay: Spend the night at the Century Hotel in the heart of the Tualatin Commons, the Grand Hotel at Bridgeport near the upscale Bridgeport Village or Lakeshore Innthe only hotel on Lake Oswego.
+Where to stay: Spend the night at the Century Hotel in the heart of the Tualatin Commons, the Grand Hotel at Bridgeport near the upscale Bridgeport Village or Lakeshore Inn, the only hotel on Lake Oswego.

 Go south: Oregon City, Milwaukie and West Linn